atripptwice/gotta-viz-em-all/README.md

-I am practicing python with pokemon data.
-I am not sure what will become of this.
-I am also learning git/github in the process.
+Hi Everyone!

+I am currently using this repo to practice data analysis and visualization.
+I have discovered Jupyter notebooks are a great way to show these.
+I think it's fun to work with Pokemon data.
+I am hoping to publish many notebooks and get better and better as I go!